Kristina01111000/Drws_site/README.md

 -> get the free version of monster insights to track the button clicks

-the 40 Q takes a long time to load on the kindle
+the 40 Q takes a long time to load on the kindle, the starburst button doesn't work on the kindle